-Businesses that have had the Electronic Communications Code (“ECC”) applied to them pursuant to s.107 of the Communications Act 2003 (“Code operators”) are required under Regulation 16(1)(b) of the Electronic Communications Code (Conditions and Restrictions) Regulations 2003 (“the Regulations”) to file their annual certificate pursuant to that provision with Ofcom by 1st April 2023, unless exempt from that requirement (see below for more detail).
+Businesses that have had the Electronic Communications Code (“ECC”) applied to them pursuant to s.107 of the Communications Act 2003 (“Code operators”) are required under Regulation 16(1)(b) of the Electronic Communications Code (Conditions and Restrictions) Regulations 2003 (“the Regulations”) to file their annual certificate pursuant to that provision with Ofcom by 1st April annually, unless exempt from that requirement.

 Ofcom provide on their website a specimen certificate that might be used or adapted.
 They also have guidelines on assessing funds for liabilities, which may be of assistance.